mackenzie-km/mackenzie-km.github.io/_posts/2019-04-30-lessons_learned_week_10.markdown

 note for patch or put: make sure to make it so that the params are specific that it is saving. if you just do params, it will spaz out because there is no _method variable
-<b>PATCH    '/articles/:id'    update action    modifies an existing article based on ID in the url. like repainting.</b>
+<em>PATCH    '/articles/:id'    update action    modifies an existing article based on ID in the url. like repainting.</em>
 patch '/articles/:id' do #edit action
   @article = Article.find_by_id(params[:id])
   @article.title = params[:title]